-The Anti-Counterfeiting Committee is a TIC Council Committee and committed to stopping the worldwide proliferation of products bearing counterfeit certification marks that may endanger public health and safety.
+The Anti-Counterfeiting Committee is a TIC Council Committee aiming at stopping the worldwide proliferation of products bearing counterfeit certification marks that may endanger public health and safety.

 Consumers, retailers, regulators and industries worldwide rely on TIC Council member certification marks to let them know that a product has been certified to the applicable standard for safety and performance.
 Counterfeit certification marks deceive buyers into purchasing untested products that may cause serious injury, illness and death.
 The TIC Council Anti-Counterfeiting Committee presents an international, unified front whose combined resources have allied with (law/customs/relevant stakeholders) to help fight counterfeiting on a global level.